matuzalemmuller/TwitchSpammer/README.md

-# TannerBot
+# TwitchSpammer
-*Hosted at [GitHub](https://github.com/matuzalemmuller/TannerBot) and mirrored to [GitLab](https://gitlab.com/matuzalemmuller/tannerbot).*
+*Hosted at [GitHub](https://github.com/matuzalemmuller/twitchspammer) and mirrored to [GitLab](https://gitlab.com/matuzalemmuller/twitchspammer).*

 ## Description

-This project sends Tanner messages to a Twitch channel using your account.
-The messages are by default addressed to [Kripparrian](https://www.twitch.tv/nl_kripp), but they can also be addressed to other streamers.
-Messages are sent every 20 minutes to not flood the chat.
+This project sends pre-defined messages to a Twitch channel using your account.
+The messages are sent every 35 minutes to not flood the chat.

-## Who is Tanner?

-Definitely not a streamer.
-Why tell you, when I can [show you](https://www.reddit.com/r/LivestreamFail/comments/9qb1f8/tanner_jebaits_kripp/)?
+Watch out for Twitch's [Command & Message Limits](https://dev.twitch.tv/docs/irc/guide#command--message-limits)!

 ## Requirements